 Created two startup adventure travel companies, one with a successful exit and one not so, and also one incredible US National Whitewater Center that definitely worked!

-He is a managing partner of HPL + Associates at Merrill Lynch, who advise and manage the financial affairs for a select group of entrepreneurs and privately-held business owners and their families, with special emphasis on planning for liquidity events and wealth preservation and transfer.
+He is First Vice President of Wealth Management at Raymond James, where he advises and manages the financial affairs for a select group of entrepreneurs and privately-held business owners and their families, with special emphasis on planning for liquidity events and wealth preservation and transfer.
 He also serves on the Foundation Board at the College of Charleston.